What is vulnerability scanning?

 • External vulnerability scans look at the network from the outside.
 They focus on flaws in internet-facing assets like web apps and test perimeter controls like firewalls.
 These scans show how an external hacker could break into a network.

 • Internal vulnerability scans look at vulnerabilities from inside the network.
-They shed light on what a hacker could do if they got in, including how they might move laterally and the sensitive information they could steal in a data breach.
+They shed light on what a hacker could do when they got in, including how they might move laterally and the sensitive information they could steal in a data breach.

 • Authenticated scans, also called "credentialed scans," require the access privileges of an authorized user.
 Instead of just looking at an app from the outside, the scanner can see what a logged-in user would see.
 These scans illustrate what a hacker could do with a hijacked account or how an insider threat might cause damage.

-• Unauthenticated scans, also called "non-credentialed scans," have no access permissions or privileges.
+• Unauthenticated scans, also called "noncredentialed scans," have no access permissions or privileges.
 They only see assets from an outsider's perspective.
 Security teams can run both internal and external unauthenticated scans.

 While each type of scan has its own use cases, there is some overlap, and they can be combined to serve different purposes.
 For example, an authenticated internal scan would show an insider threat's perspective.
-In contrast, an unauthenticated internal scan would show what a rogue hacker would see if they got past the network perimeter.
+In contrast, an unauthenticated internal scan would show what a rogue hacker would see whether they got past the network perimeter.

 Vulnerability scanning versus penetration testing